mysql/mysql-utilities/docs/man/mysqluserclone.rst

 You must provide login information (e.g., user, host, password, etc. for a user that has the appropriate rights to access all objects in the operation.

+You can also use the utility to list users for a server by specifying the --list option.
+This prints a list of the users on the source (no destination is needed).
+You can also control the output of the list using the --format option.
+For example, the following shows all of the users on the localhost server in the most verbose output in a TAB format.

+  mysqluserclone --source=root@localhost --list --format=TAB

 OPTIONS
 -------